pararman/PerformYard-Challenge/README.md

 A simple Node-native API that searches a data set and adds to a dataset.

-This has 3 main layers:
+This has a server and 3 main layers:

 `index.ts`, runs the actual server.